What Are The Differences Between B2B and B2C?

 B2B: Find your niche

-With this data, integrated advertisements, targeted to specific keywords and demographics, can successfully build a lead generation strategy.
+With the help of this information, integrated advertisements that are targeted to particular demographics and keywords can successfully develop a lead generation strategy.

 B2C: Follow the funnel

-Starting at the top of the funnel, pushing advertisements that are skewed toward emotional and product-driven purchases can cast a wide net and try to gain some qualified top-of-funnel leads.
-By analyzing the demographics of the top-of-funnel leads, you can create a warm lead list and remarket to those people in hopes to generate sales from those leads.
+Cast a wide net and try to collect some qualified top-of-funnel leads by pushing advertisements that are biased toward emotional and product-driven purchases at the top of the funnel.
+You can create a warm lead list and remarket to those people in the hopes of generating sales from those leads by studying the demographics of the top-of-funnel leads.

 5. Ad copy